 Step 2

 Once the sugar has dissolved, add the mint leaves to the saucepan.
-Add the mint leaves, and gently muddle the leaves to release the oils.

 Step 3